This page was last reviewed and updated at 4pm on Tuesday 30th June 2020

 Please also note the following:

-- The on-campus Londis shop is closed.
+- The on-campus Londis shop is open with reduced hours of operation.

 - The Student Health Centre is open with reduced hours but by appointment only.
 Students can contact the Health Centre by email (firstname.lastname@example.org) or phone (01-7005143) to arrange an appointment.